Share this

 - How are we maintaining reliability on this particular system?

-You can access this information from Yes Energy’s New Builds Dataset, which provides comprehensive insights on the queue of planned generation, transmission, and distribution.
+You can access this information from Yes Energy’s Infrastructure Insights Dataset, which provides comprehensive insights on the queue of planned generation, transmission, and distribution.
 All of this data comes together, and then you feed it into a mathematical engine and run the optimization.
 The forecasting model calculates geographical footprint points, and it prices out the cost to serve demand at those points.

 An Example of North American Energy Forecasting